Just Around The Corner

 As a Community Benefit Society, we are committed to supporting sustainability locally, and offer grant funding between £100 - £5,000 to organisations to support a wide range of initiatives that deliver this aim.

 Grants are open to organisations which are not-for-profit, charities or small businesses and based within an approximate 10 mile radius of Reading Town Hall.
-Please email grants@readingenergy.coop for more details or to make an application.
+To see if your scheme is eligible, please see the Guidance Document and then use our Application Form, or you can email grants@readingenergy.coop for more details.
 Currently the Community Fund Sub-Committee will meet as and when there are applications to consider.

-Community Grants have been paid out to Path Hill Outdoors, Reading Sea Cadets, the True Food Co-operative in Emmer Green, and Highdown School and Sixth Form Centre.
+Community Grants have been paid out to Path Hill Outdoors, Reading Sea Cadets, the True Food Co-operative in Emmer Green, Highdown School and Sixth Form Centre, and Design Nature CIC.

 Reading Sea Cadets also received a grant from RCES of £1,887 to insulate the loft space at their training base.
 The Cadets previously raised £86,000 to repair their roof as they were unable to use the building for four years due to unsafe roof conditions.
 They are now back in the building but a lack of insulation led to significant heat loss and an increase in electricity used to run the building’s heaters.
 300mms of rolled fibre insulation was then installed, increasing the energy efficiency of the building.
 Read more about this project here.